Moventes/modelata-angular-fire/README.md

 - @param attributeName The attribute refencing a document from database
 - @param daoName The DAO used to fetch the document

-/!\ for use this Decorator, you must have the dao in your model.
+/!\ to use this Decorator, you must inject the dao as a dependency in your model's constructor. /!\

 ```ts
 export class UserModel extends MFModel<UserModel> {